Hodl-The-Throdl-Devs/hodl-the-throdl-dapp/README.md

 - After migrating contracts to ganache, go to Ganache GUI's Transactions page
 - Find transaction that has event name 'Encoded Event' & Contract 'HTTToken'.
 Proceed to click event
 - Copy the contract address and paste to Metamark Wallet via Import Token

+General Troubleshooting & Resources:

+- In the case where you're testing simpleStorage and recieve error in console -> https://tinyurl.com/3rpcpymx